From Lived Experience to Public Leadership

 A woman holding a young child outdoors in a park or garden area, with trees and a person in the background.

 Teddy McCullough is an enrolled citizen of the Coyote Valley Band of Pomo Indians, born in Northern California.
-His mother raised him largely on her own, sometimes working three jobs to keep them stable, moving across California, New Mexico, and eventually settling in the Pacific Northwest.
-She showed him what it means to carry a family through difficult circumstances without losing your dignity.
+His mom raised him largely on her own, sometimes working three jobs, moving the family across California and New Mexico before settling in the Pacific Northwest.
+She showed him what it looks like to hold a family together through hard years and still carry yourself with dignity.

 His First Civics Lesson